Tokangawhā / Split Apple Rock

 Tokangawhā / Split Apple Rock, Granite rock formation in Tasman Bay, New Zealand.

-The Māori name Tokangawhā translates to 'burst open rock', reflecting local stories of gods who split the boulder during a competition.
+The Māori name Tokangawhā means 'burst open rock' and comes from local stories about gods who split the boulder during a competition.
+This link to oral tradition gives the place significance for the local community.

 Made from material: granite